trurlem/trurlem-dev/README.md

 # Ansible Collection - trurlem.dev

-A colletion for automating the deployment of dev configuration.
+A collection for automating the deployment of dev configuration.